VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/UpdateQuoteAddressCommandType.md

 # UpdateQuoteAddressesCommandType  ==~object~==

-The `UpdateQuoteAddressesCommandType` used to update the addresses associated with a specific quote.
+This type is used to update the addresses associated with a specific quote.

 ## Fields